microsoft/fast/packages/fast-development-site-react/README.md

 **onUpdateDirection** - The callback provided for an update in RTL, it will execute the given callback with "rtl" or "ltr".

+**componentBackgroundTransparent** - Adds an initial background transparency to the examples on the component view.

 ### SiteTitle
 The `SiteTitle` is used as a child of `Site` and should contain the title of the application/site which will appear in the header.